-If you're not eligible to choose UniSuper as your fund for future SG contributions, you may still be able to transfer your existing super balance to UniSuper by completing and returning the following form to UniSuper.
+If you're not eligible to choose UniSuper as your fund for future SG contributions, you may still be able to transfer your existing super balance to UniSuper by completing the following request with UniSuper.

-Combine my super form, available from unisuper.com.au/forms.
+Combine my super - available at unisuper.com.au/forms.